suleka96/GeoCoding-API-test-program/README.md

-"# GeoCoding-API-test-program"
+# Google Geocoding API Tester

-this program fetches data from a mysql database and maps those places in the google map using google's geocoding api.
+This application fetches data from a MySql database and maps the locations on the basemap using Google's Geocoding API.